thisdougb/thisdougb.github.io/_posts/2016-07-09-Avoiding-Bloated-Roles-In-Ansible.md

     - firewallAPIConfig
     - apiIntrusionDetectionConfig
 ```
-To my mind this site.yml is much more informative, and I'm able to reuse components (roles) much more easily.
+To my mind this site.yml is much more informative, and I'm able to reuse components (roles) easily.
 In turn, if I need to change the api server firewall rules then I won't affect the webservers group at all.
 And yet if I need to change the base firewall package in my platform I only need to make that change in a single role.
 Precisely what Ansible is designed to do.